"I Walked Into My Home to Find My Helper SEXTING!"

 My jaw dropped when I looked at her phone.
 She was receiving calls from a string of men who were sending her nude pictures!
 As I scrolled through her pictures, my eyes widened as I saw the multitude of provocative pictures she had been taking all along.

-If that wasn’t bad enough, she was clad in my clothes, my makeup, my jewelry, my lingerie and lying suggestively on my bed!
+If that wasn’t bad enough, she was clad in my clothes, my makeup, my jewellery, my lingerie and lying suggestively on my bed!
 The worst part was that in half of her pictures, my toddler was somewhere in the background completely unattended to.

 I felt maddened, infuriated and betrayed all at once.
 I continued exploring her phone and went through her social media accounts.
 What I found was the final straw.
 She had brazenly uploaded pictures of my children, my home and my parents’ residence.
 Even the name of our condominium was clearly displayed.